braam-76/odeus/README.md

 ### Notice

-Notice than it is quickly created evaluator.
+than it is quickly created evaluator.
 It is bulky and not optimal.
-It is not even 0.0.1 version, I have a lot to do with my project to actually make it even callable as version 0.0.1
+It is not even 0.0.1 version, I have a lot to do with my project to actually make it even callable as version 0.0.1.

+And by the way, REPL exits right after error occurs (because whole code just exits with 1 on error)

 ### Predefined functions